 My mobiles are created by hand from silk fabric and fine gauge stainless steel wire.
-Many of the colors are hand dyed in small vats.
-The silk is then starched and cut into leaf shapes.
+The silk is lightly starched and cut into leaf shapes.
 The wires are cut and soldered together to form the mobile frame.
 After each leaf is meticulously adhered to the wires, the “branches” are linked together and the mobile is carefully balanced and soldered at the fulcrums.

 Do the mobiles require assembly?

 Each mobile arrives ready to suspend and includes about five feet of nylon line.
 A small screw eye is all that’s required at the ceiling insertion point.

 The mobiles are simply and elegantly packaged for transit.
 Each one is collapsed flat, secured to a strip of poster board, and gently rolled to fit into a 12″x12″x6″ gift box.
 The gift box is then packed into a sturdy cardboard box.
 In all my years of shipping mobiles, I’ve not had one damaged in transit.

 How do I care for my mobile?

 The greatest care you can give your mobile is to suspend it in a space where it will not be within reach of children, pets, forceful air movement (i.e. near a ceiling fan), or humidity.
 Other than that, just dust it occasionally.
 It’s easiest to take the mobile down, lay it flat on a table, and gently brush the upper side of the leaves with an artist’s brush or soft terry cloth.

 Can my mobile be suspended in a bathroom?
 Outdoors?

 My mobiles are only suited for interior locations; they are not intended for outdoor use.
 They will retain their beauty indefinitely if placed properly and treated with care.
 Avoid placement under an air vent or anywhere that updrafts are common, or in areas with high humidity.